 AutoCAD has many features that simplify the drawing process, such as OSNAP, ORTHO, and more.

-This article will explain the function of OSNAP and two related features: OSNAP Tracking and Temporary OSNAP.
+This article explains the function of OSNAP and two related features: Object Snap Tracking and Temporary OSNAP.

 A. OSNAP

-We can find a specific point accurately and easily because OSNAP has a magnetic effect when approaching the target.
+You can find specific points accurately and easily because OSNAP has a magnetic effect when the cursor approaches a snap point.

-For example, let’s say we want to draw a straight line from the center point of a circle to the midpoint of the line next to it.
-We can do this easily and accurately if OSNAP is active.
+For example, let’s say you want to draw a line from the center of a circle to the midpoint of a nearby line.
+You can do this easily and accurately if OSNAP is active.

 See the image below:

 OSNAP has several snap modes for finding different targets.
-We can choose to enable certain snap modes and disable others.
+You can choose to enable certain snap modes and disable others.

 To do this, right-click the OSNAP icon in the status bar, then click “Object Snap Settings.”
 This will open the Drafting Settings dialog box under the Object Snap tab.

-Check frequently used snap modes and uncheck those you don’t need.
+Check the snap modes you use frequently and uncheck those you don’t need.

 Enabling all snap modes can sometimes make drawing more difficult.